pokier123/HybridScale-GuideTokens/README.md

 # HybridScale-GuideTokens
-Code for  paper HybridScale-GuideTokens DETR: Enhancing Object Detection with GuideToken-Optimized Multi-Scale Feature Fusion in a Transformer Model"
+Code for  paper "HybridScale-GuideTokens DETR: Enhancing Object Detection with GuideToken-Optimized Multi-Scale Feature Fusion in a Transformer Model"